 Take a look at the possibilities below that would work out amazingly well for this Low Carb Creamy Shrimp Pasta.
 Enjoy!

 - Spaghetti Squash: This is an option that is huge in the low carb and THM community and we love it too.
 Once the spaghetti squash is cooked and tender, you can use a fork to create strings or “noodles” of squash pasta.

-A diary free Keto and THM "S" pasta dish that is so creamy and delicious you won't believe it is dairy free or low carb.
+A dairy-free Keto and THM "FP" pasta dish that is so creamy and delicious you won't believe it is dairy-free or low carb.